-Amazon recently announced that it would be slashing commission percentages for members of its affiliate program.
+Amazon slashed its commission percentages for members of its affiliate program last year.

-The new rules were planned for April 21, 2020 with less than a week’s notice given to affiliates.
-This means any third-party websites that link to Amazon products were going to have commissions slashed by up to 80% in some cases.
+The new rules were given at very short notice, meaning that any third-party websites linking to Amazon products had commissions cut by up to 80% in some cases.

-The new rules on home improvement products, for example, mean a fall from 8 to 3 percent which is more than a 60% reduction.
-Grocery items will see payouts slide from 5 to 1 percent which is a huge 80% reduction.
+The new rules on home improvement products, for example, meant a fall from 8% to 3%which is more than a 60% reduction.
+Grocery items saw payouts slide from 5% to 1% which is a huge 80% reduction.

-Amazon says that it regularly reviews its program, and commissions may change again.
-But rates have been in a declining trend for some time now, and a reversal seems unlikely.
+Amazon says that it regularly reviews its program, and commissions may continue to change.
+But rates have been in a declining trend for some time now, so a reversal seems unlikely.

-If you’re concerned about these changes, fear not.
-Here at FATJOE, we’ve put together a list of 14 alternatives to Amazon’s affiliate program you can use right now to drive and even grow your revenues once again.
+We’ve put together a list of 18 alternatives to Amazon’s affiliate program you can use right now to drive and even grow your revenues once again.

 This blog post was written by Alex using our Content Writing Pro Service.

 eBay is the second-largest eCommerce network in North America and Europe and offers a competitive affiliate program all of its own.
 Affiliates can sign up to the “eBay Partner Network” and begin earning commission immediately.
 Like Amazon, it allows third-party websites like yours to generate income via referrals.

 eBay has one of the most generous schemes on the internet.
 Unlike Amazon, it does not collect revenue from the sale of goods.
 That goes to the seller.
 Instead, it charges users auction fees for using its platform and then provides affiliates with a cut.